alfalfacow/My-Lab-Notebook/Spatial Transcriptomics/1-Introductory-Workflow.md

 These instructions are a compilation of the common workflow for dealing with sequencing based ST (of the Visium 10x plaform) through the Seurat package in R.

 ## Step 1: Data Entry
 First, you will need to obtain a spatial transcriptomics dataset, either from a publically accessible dataset or one you generated yourself.
-These instructions will be using the [GSE281978](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE281978) series from the Gene Expression Omnibus (GEO) for Head and Neck Cancer (HNSC).
+An example is the [GSE281978](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE281978) series from the Gene Expression Omnibus (GEO) for Head and Neck Cancer (HNSC).
 The dataset can be downloaded as a tar file at the bottom of the page.

 To read the dataset into Seurat as a Seurat object, the files for each ONE specific sample need to be organized in a very specific structure in order for Seurat to be able to recognize it: